 Cluster headaches are otherwise known as suicide headaches, because it is the common fate of many sufferers.
 These headaches are worse than migraines, and persist between 15 minutes and three hours, several times a day.
 This continues for weeks, months, or even years.
 These headaches frequently occur during sleep, on only one side of the head.
 Researchers have dubbed cluster headaches "one of the worst pain syndromes known to mankind".
-Those experiencing one of these super-headaches enters a disoriented state, with confusion, short-term memory loss, the inability to understand those around them, and unbearable pain.
+Those experiencing one of these super-headaches enters into a disoriented state, with confusion, short-term memory loss, the inability to understand those around them, and unbearable pain.

 Especially knowledgeable readers may notice that the above set of symptoms identically occurs with oxygen deprivation.
 Incidentally, a pure oxygen tank is one of the few things that stops these attacks.
 We have extensively researched this topic for the sake of those suffering from cluster headaches, and we have concluded that cluster headaches are the result of inadequate amounts of oxygen reaching the brain.